visitscotland/digital-documents/DIGITAL-PARTNER-STANDARDS.md

 - Data should only be collected where necessary and for a specific purpose.

-- Fair processing statement must be included at point of data capture.
+- A Privacy Notice must be included/presented at point of data capture.
 This should outline what VisitScotland intends to do to each piece of data.

-- Detailed data policy must also be included.

-- Data Protection Policy must reflect what is happening with the data and be open, honest & transparent.
+- Detailed Data Protection policies must also be provided to VisitScotland which must reflect what is happening with the data once captured.
+They should be open, honest & transparent.

-- Explicit consent must be given to receive any type of marketing.
+- Consent must be given to receive any type of marketing.
 This is usually in the form of a tick box; using pre-agreed wording.

 - Consent should be split for each channel.
 This gives users choice.

-- Consent should be explicit for Third Parties / partners and should not be bundled in with VisitScotland.
+- Consent should be separate for Third Parties / partners and should not be bundled in with VisitScotland.
 Again, this gives consumers choice.

 - Only data from adults will be collected by VisitScotland.
 This is currently covered in the visitscotland.com terms and conditions.